 The ACHP offers two approaches to meet the Section 106 training needs of federal, state, tribal, and local agencies and other organizations:

-By-request courses: The Section 106 Basics can be scheduled at a location and time convenient to the course sponsor.
+By-request courses: Any of the ACHP's classroom courses can be scheduled at a location and time convenient to the course sponsor.
 Course content, materials, and classroom experience are the same as our open-enrollment courses with the ease of using your facility.
-By-request courses offer cost savings for larger groups (18 or more) and can avoid or reduce travel expenditures.
-Webinars can also be scheduled by request at a cost savings for 12 or more log-ins.
+By-request courses offer cost savings for larger groups (20 or more) and can avoid or reduce travel expenditures.
+Webinars can also be scheduled by request at a cost savings for 15 or more log-ins.

 Tailored courses: The ACHP staff develops classroom training ranging from a half day to multiple days based on an organization’s individual needs.
 We can also develop webinars or e-Learning products by request.
 Content, exercises, reference materials, and delivery methods can be designed to meet specific goals the organization has for improving federal historic preservation review and compliance programs.